High Elms Manor: Residents of High Elms between 1820 and 1890

 John Ryley bought High Elms soon after this and he and his wife Charlotte remained there until he died in 1845.

 John Ryley was born in 1786.
 In 1806 he married Charlotte Catherine Coxe, who was the daughter of General Coxe of Cavendish Square.
 He worked for some years in the Bengal civil service and after that was a magistrate for Hertfordshire for thirty years.

-After he purchased High Elms it appears that he acquired a large amount of the surrounding land so that the estate was increased from 82 acres in 1817 to 170 acres in 1847.
+After he purchased High Elms it appears that he acquired large parcels of the surrounding land so that the estate was increased from 82 acres in 1817 to 170 acres in 1847.
 He also bought Fortune Farm and Winch Farm which were adjoining properties.
 The advertisement which sold all of these estates after his death and gives further details was in The Times of 1847.
 A map which shows these properties is at the right.

 The next owner of High Elms was Arthur Currie.
 The 1851 census shows that he and his wife Dora were living on the estate and states that Arthur was a magistrate and distiller.
 Arthur was born in 1804 at Bromley by Bow.
-He was first married to Charlotte Judith Smith but unfortunately she died in 1840.
+He was first married to Charlotte Judith Smith who died in 1840.
 In 1845 he married Dorothea (Dora) Seymour who was the daughter of Admiral Sir Michael Seymour.
 The couple seem to have lived at High Elms for about ten years.

 In 1863 Robert Pryor acquired High Elms after he retired from the Bar.
 He was born in 1812 in Hamstead.
 His father was Thomas Marlborough Pryor.
 He was educated at Cambridge and graduated in 1834 after which he was called to the Bar and for many years practiced as an Equity Barrister and conveyancer.
 In 1844 he married Elizabeth Caroline Birch the daughter of Wyrley Birch of Wretham Hall, Norfolk.

 After Robert came to live at High Elms, he became Chairman of the Quarter Sessions at St Albans in 1867 and was made a deputy lieutenant of the County in 1874.
 For over 20 years he was Chairman of the Watford Board of Guardians and occupied many other public positions.
 He died at High Elms in 1889 at the age of 78.
 In 1890 the property was advertised for sale in The Times.